The Problem

 1 | module Anaylytics |

 Looks good, right?
-Now the request has its own handler and we can simply define methods like GET
+Now the request has its own handler and we can simply define methods like GET, POST of our own and extend easily.

-all the time but to have the property of instance like class.
-This is a better thread safe management and allow us to extend some ActiveSupport
+And the singleton class with method_added being delegated, allows us not to write .instance all the time but to have the property of instance like class.
+This is a better thread safe management and allow us to extend some ActiveSupport methods that are specifically for instance methods.

 Now let’s define our ErrorsHandler